CubeCrew/cubecrew.github.io/docs/index.md

 - The Dashlands

 Always been a fan of DELTARUNE, So I thought I'd make my own RPG.
-Something goes a tad bit wrong, though. <p color="yellow">Think I might've spilled some _R2xpdGNoZXM=_ on the source code.</p>
+Something goes a tad bit wrong, though. <span color="yellow">Think I might've spilled some _R2xpdGNoZXM=_ on the source code.</span>

 - MouseVoltex